-In an automated world of IT, password based authentications are not a good choice and it will restrict so many abilities.
-For SSH access, you can easily configure SSH Key based authentication, which is easy to setup and very useful for quick server access.
-Also this method is secure than password based access since the authentication happens using private and public key pair values.
+In an automated IT world, password-based authentications are not a good choice and will restrict so many abilities.
+For SSH access, you can easily configure SSH Key based authentication, which is easy to set up and very useful for quick server access.
+Also, this method is more secure than password-based access since the authentication happens using private and public key pair values.

 Warning : Make sure you keep all your private keys in a secure place.